Multi - Day Summer Climb Equipment List

 Trekking Poles: Pursuit Carbon Z Trekking Poles, Trail Cork Trekking Poles

-Camera and batteries, spare memory card
+Camera, batteries, and spare memory card

 Insoles: custom or aftermarket